Analytical Lead/Research Fellow

 Improving research quality

-Changing what research is rewarded
+Changing how research is rewarded

 UKRI CEO on changing UK research culture